UBS Chairman Villiger says not under investor pressure

+* Deal for all cash offer of $1.17 per tower share, for an aggregate acquisition cost of $197 million

-SINGAPORE UBS Chairman Kaspar Villiger said on Wednesday that the bank is not under major pressure from investors, after unauthorized trading caused a $2.3 billion (1.46 billion pound) loss.
+SINGAPORE, Sept 21 UBS Chairman Kaspar Villiger said on Wednesday that the bank is not under major pressure from investors, after unauthorized trading caused a $2.3 billion loss.

 Speaking in French to television reporters outside the Swiss bank's Singapore office, he said no when asked if the bank was feeling the pressure from its shareholders, adding that it is very solid.